 Sheād fiddled around in her skirts and produced two of the individually wrapped hermits, giving him one.

-Theyād gone to his hideoutāthe old common house basement, where they ate hermits and planned how they might one day become king and queen and make sure that the children everywhere always had hermits to eat.
+Theyād gone to his hideoutāthe old common house basement, where they ate hermits and planned how they might one day become king and queen and make sure that children everywhere always had hermits to eat.

 Three years they had adventured in the old common house while the city argued with the new landowner about the size of the tavern.